-Deciding to travel to Japan is step one, deciding when to travel to Japan is step two.
-With so much to offer, from steaming hot onsens to the traditional Japanese culture, snowboarding, epic food experiences and stunning views, Japan is a traveller’s dream come true.
-Naturally, you want to pack as much into your trip as possible, but each season has something unique going on and it’s worth figuring out exactly what you can do in each season.
+Deciding to travel to Japan is step one, deciding the best season to travel to Japan is step two.
+With so much to offer, from steaming hot onsens to the traditional ceremonies, snowboarding, epic food experiences and stunning views, Japan is a traveller’s dream come true.
+Naturally, you want to pack as much into your trip as possible, but each season has something unique going on.

-Here are the best seasons to travel to Japan depending on what bucket list item your desperate to tick off.
+Here are the best seasons to travel to Japan, depending on whatever’s on your must-experience travel list…

 Autumn in Japan